vaesl/LFIP/README.md

 Please access to [Google Driver](https://drive.google.com/drive/folders/1MSrUiGRYl9QVJgsjrTDtAAlSm7venRhl?usp=sharing) or [BaiduYun Driver](https://pan.baidu.com/s/1F0pqYmA8wJUED_jV8xmFNw) to obtain our trained models for PASCAL VOC and COCO and put the models into corresponding directory(e.g. '~/weights/COCO/LFIP_COCO_300/').
-Note that the access code for the BaiduYun Driver is jay3 and Now we only release models with 300*300 input size.
+Note that the access code for the BaiduYun Driver is jay3 and for the time being we only release models with 300*300 input size.

 ## Evaluation
 To check the performance reported in the paper: